akumaru-san/url-shortener/README.md

 # url-shortener
-Url-Shortener Web Application
-App is written with Flask and pyshorteners.
+Url-Shortener Web Application is written with Flask and pyshorteners.